 - It is easier to control project overruns since you can monitor billing.

 - If a project is scoped out or you have an approved budget, you know exactly what you will be spending.

 - You pay for focused, productive time only.

 If a consultant does not live up to your expectations, they can be replaced immediately, and typically without an additional charge to cover any learning curve that may be required for your project.

 5. Focused resources

 Outsourcing your project frees up your staff to focus on their core duties.
 Oftentimes, companies assign documentation and training tasks to their high paid managers, who are not necessarily qualified and whose time is better spent on what they were hired to do.

 - “The results are way above and beyond my expectations.
 I was skeptical that a team of writers unfamiliar with our business would be able to write our policies and procedures but they did a fantastic job!“

 - “I’m pleasantly surprised that you were able to complete this huge, complex project on time and within budget.
 I didn’t think it could be done!”

-- “They brought excellent interview skills, consistency to content, ideas for technical storage, guidance across the organization, and the birth of one stop access to various manuals.”
+- “They brought excellent interview skills, consistency to content, ideas for technical storage and delivery, guidance across the organization, and the birth of one stop access to various manuals and training resources.”